ibm-cloud-docs/devsecops/devsecops-get-repo-params.md

 ### Output:
 {: #get_repo_owner-returns}

-- The owner or subgroup information extracted from the repository URL.
+- The owner or subgroup information that is extracted from the repository URL.

 #### Example Usage:
 {: #get_repo_owner-example-usage}